 Why Buy a Juicer?

 Lots of people have a hard time devouring a plate of fruits and vegetables, or even half a plate, which is the current recommendation from the USDA for each meal.
-A juicer machine is one way to add a few fruits and vegetables to your daily diet in a way that is generally more appetizing than raw produce.
+A juicer machine can help you add a few fruits and vegetables to your daily diet in a way that goes down quicker and easier than a plate of raw produce.

 The three main types of juicing machines – centrifugal, masticating and triturating – all have their strengths and weaknesses.
 The most basic difference is that centrifugal juicers grind, masticating juicers chew and triturating juicers press produce.
-There is so much competition for your juicing dollar that it can be difficult to determine the best juicer 2015 has to offer.
-The answer may be slightly different for each user based on personal preference and budget, but we were especially impressed with the Breville Juice Fountain Plus, Omega Mega Mouth and Power Juicer Deluxe.
+There is so much competition for your juicing dollar that it can be difficult to determine the best juicer out there.
+The answer may be slightly different for each user based on personal preference and budget, but we were especially impressed with the Cuisinart Juice Extractor, Breville Juice Fountain Plus and VonShef 700W.
 These units are a convenient and economical way to help you start a healthy habit.
-For even more information, see our articles on juicers.

 We evaluated a mix of popular centrifugal and blender-style juicers for our comparison, even though the two types differ from each other in some ways.
 Both have a central, rotating blade system that grinds produce, but blender-style juicers leave the pulp in and centrifugal units separate most of it out of the juice.
 Centrifugal and blender-style units can add heat and oxygen to produce, both of which can subtract nutritional benefits, according to some research.
-However, if you go from very few fruits and vegetables a day to taking in more of both, combined in any kind of juicer, it will be a huge improvement to your diet.
+However, if you go from very few fruits and vegetables a day to taking in more of both, even processed produce will be a huge improvement to your diet.
 Here are some of the characteristics we looked for specifically in our juicer reviews:

 The best juicers make good use of the produce you put into them.
 We looked for juicer machines with powerful motors that yielded the most juice possible.
-Using a food scale to verify, we put the same amount of fruits and vegetables into each juicer we tested.
+Using a food scale to verify, we put the same amount of fruits and vegetables into each vegetable and fruit juicer we tested.
 We looked for high juice yields, whether testing soft citrus fruits like oranges or tougher produce like beets and carrots.
-We tested the same three simple recipes on every machine, one with mostly hard produce, one with mostly soft produce and one with a mix of both.
-Recipes included carrots, beets, apples, kale, spinach, lemons, oranges, grapefruit and ginger so we could see how each machine reacted to different types of fruits and vegetables.
+We tested the same three simple recipes on every machine, one with mostly hard produce, one with mostly soft produce and one with leafy greens.
+Recipe ingredients included carrots, beets, apples, romaine, mint, spinach, lemons, oranges, grapefruit and cucumbers so we could see how each machine handled different types of fruits and vegetables.

 Since one of the top reasons for juicing is to make fruit and vegetables more palatable, the goal in general is to get the smoothest juice with the least amount of pulp.
 We put the juice we made with each machine through the same strainer to see how much pulp was left.
 The less pulp left in that strainer, the better.
 If you value a little bit of nutritious pulp, you can always opt not to strain it out, but a juicer should leave you with juice, not froth or pulp.